10 Acoustic Versions Of Rock Songs That Rival Their Originals

-In its original form, Paramore’s Decode has a ton of moving parts in it — winding guitar leads, huge drum fills, and of course Hayley Williams’ pained vocals.
+In its original form, Paramore’s Decode has a ton of moving parts in it: winding guitar leads, huge drum fills, and of course Hayley Williams’ pained vocals.
 But as an acoustic track, the listener can pick out more of soul of the song.
-The focus obviously falls on Hayley, whose singing shines at the surface of the song.
+The focus obviously falls on Hayley, whose singing shines at the surface.
 But even then the acoustic guitar accompaniment shows just how many of the song’s big lode-bearing pieces are also sweet and touching in their composition alone.

 Smashing Pumpkins – Disarm

-Disarm is another one of those tracks that sounds like it should’ve been acoustic in the first place.
-If you took the original Smashing Pumpkins track and got rid of the sweeping orchestral instruments and jarring church bells, you’d still be left with the kind of alternative rock song that reaches down into your soul.
-Whether amplified or acoustic, no one does turmoil like Billy Corgan.
+Disarm is another one of those songs that sounds like it should’ve been acoustic in the first place.
+If you took the original Smashing Pumpkins track and got rid of the sweeping orchestral instruments and church bells, you’d still be left with the kind of alt.rock song that reaches down into your soul.
+Whether amplified or acoustic, no-one does turmoil like Billy Corgan.

 Hole – Doll Parts